-PA ticket applications close on 14th June 2021.
+PA ticket applications close in June 2022.

 The Meadow is a dedicated campsite with additional facilities suitable for Deaf and disabled citizens.
-If you would like to stay here you will need to request a pitch by contacting the access team.
-They can arrange your camping and ensure your entry and set up is as smooth as possible.
+If you would like to stay here you will need to request a pitch by contacting the access team They can arrange your camping and ensure your entry and set up is as smooth as possible.

 The Meadow has moved location for 2021.
 The new location is in West Camping and at a much closer proximity to all of the festival action!